FLAIROx/JaxMARL/README.md

 Please contribute!
 TODO add contributing guide as per Jumanji

 ## See Also
-There are a number of other libraries which inspired this work, we encourage you to take a look:
+There are a number of other libraries which inspired this work, we encourage you to take a look!
 - [Mava](https://github.com/instadeepai/Mava): JAX implementations of IPPO and MAPPO, two popular MARL algorithms.
 - [Gymanx](https://github.com/RobertTLange/gymnax): implementations of classic RL tasks including classic control, bsuite and MinAtar.
 - [Jumanji](https://github.com/instadeepai/jumanji): a diverse set of environments ranging from simple games to NP-hard combinatoral problems.